oracle/terraform-provider-oci/docs/core/security_lists.md

 		* `source_port_range` - (Optional) An inclusive range of allowed source ports.
 Use the same number for the min and max to indicate a single port.
 Defaults to all ports if not specified.
 			* `max` - (Required) The maximum port number.
 Must not be lower than the minimum port number.
 To specify a single port number, set both the min and max to the same value.
 			* `min` - (Required) The minimum port number.
 Must not be greater than the maximum port number.
+* `freeform_tags` - (Optional) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `ingress_security_rules` - (Optional) Rules for allowing ingress IP packets.
 	* `icmp_options` - (Optional) Optional and valid only for ICMP.
 Use to specify a particular ICMP type and code as defined in [ICMP Parameters](http://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml).
 If you specify ICMP as the protocol but omit this object, then all ICMP types and codes are allowed.
 If you do provide this object, the type is required and the code is optional.
 To enable MTU negotiation for ingress internet traffic, make sure to allow type 3 ("Destination Unreachable") code 4 ("Fragmentation Needed and Don't Fragment was Set").
 If you need to specify multiple codes for a single type, create a separate security list rule for each.
 		* `code` - (Optional) The ICMP code (optional).